 With being as large as I was I do have some loose skin but it’s not too noticeable.
 Admittedly, that was one thing I worried about and even put me off losing weight in the past.
 However, I’d much rather have a bit of loose skin than carrying all that fat around!
 Hopefully increasing my muscle mass will fill in some of the space.

 It’s been an odd year with the pandemic and everything.
 Things I wanted to do have been put on hold but you got to deal with the hand you are dealt (or something like that).

 Gyms are closed and social interactions are at a safe distance.
 Is that a bad thing?
 I can no longer tell…

-As I mentioned in my last update (Dec 2019), I started C25K, with great pleasure I finished that around March.
+As I mentioned previously, I started C25K, with great pleasure I finished that around March.
 It was difficult and I seriously struggled with some of the days.
 However, I’ve continued to run and have now completed two 20km runs in the past couple of months (June/July).
 Looking back, it’s crazy to think I can do that now.

 Additionally, I started resistance training at the same time.
 I started with a dumbbell HIIT workout I found on YouTube and did that 3 times a week from January till mid-April.
 In the beginning, I felt like I was coughing a lung out but towards the end, the exercises were easy and felt like I needed to up the complexity.

 Starting from the 13 April (till now), I started a new workout regime where I would target a specific body part every day for 5 days a week.
 As the gyms were closed, I worked out at home and used a set of dumbbells.
 The rough plan is below with a mixture of yoga and core exercises chucked in for good measure.

 - Monday – Arms

 - Tuesday – Chest